 North American Free Trade Agreement (NAFTA) Definition

-The North American Free Trade Agreement (NAFTA) was signed by Mexico, Canada and the United States in 1993 but it came into force on January 1, 1994.
-This trade agreement was signed to eliminate trade barriers on products (textiles, automobiles, agriculture and many others) traded between these countries.
-The major aim of this trade agreement is to foster economic activities among these three countries.
+The North American Free Trade Agreement (NAFTA) was signed by Mexico, Canada and the United States to eliminate trade barriers on products (textiles, automobiles, agriculture and many others) traded between these countries.
+The major aim of this trade agreement was to foster economic activities among these three countries.

 Additions to NAFTA